syammohanmp/CartMart/README.md

 Cart Mart will convert your Magento Store to Multivendor Marketplace, which will have a separate vendor / seller section for their Products.
 It also has inbuilt reviews and feedback system.

-Cart Mart was the result of a fork of Openwriter_Cartmart on Oct 07, 2014.
-At that time, the Openwriter_Cartmart was a free opensource extension.
+Cart Mart was the result of a fork of Medma_Marketplace on Oct 07, 2014.
+At that time, the Medma_Marketplace was a free opensource extension.

 Features